5 uses for

 Part of the (UK) curriculum is to compare and discuss classic and contemporary poetry.
 CATS gives us this opportunity.
 There are some mischievous cats in the book (Mungojerrie and Rumpleteazer and Macavity) and their poems contrast nicely with Roger McGough's Cats Protection League - a brilliantly fun poem about cats demanding food from humans.
 All the poems rhyme.
 All are tongue-in-cheek.
 Eliot's are longer but still manageable.

 I would suggest a simple 2x2 grid exploring what the children like; dislike; any patterns or similarities; any questions that are raised.
 This is a wonderful and safe way of analysing poetry. the children can work in pairs, small groups or completely alone.
-To extend, they can compare the cat poems with some dog poems (here are a few - they're not all idea, number 12 is good for this).
+To extend, they can compare the cat poems with some dog poems (here are a few - they're not all ideal, number 12 is good for this).
 Again, use the 2x2 grid and extend each into a paragraph.
 It's surprising how quickly they fall into the idea of using quotes and exploring themes.

 4. What makes a villain?